 Above the curved line that bisects this panel is a red triangle with its base against the upper framing line and its point jutting down.
 Against the left wall of this section are two black half moons with their flat bases against the edge of the panel.
 The residual space in this upper half of the panel is somewhat shaped like a check mark and is stippled.
 The next area of design contains the strip of six black dots and begins the second rendition of design.

 All of these elements of design are regularly seen on Hopi pottery.
 The pattern seen here is simply repetitious with none of the tension of design or inner logic seen on pots painted by “Old Lady” Nampeyo.
-The painting is competent and controlled, just not exciting to the eye.
+(For a discussion of that logic, see “Appendix B.”) The painting is competent and controlled, just not exciting to the eye.